wazo-platform/wazo-doc/source/ecosystem/devices.rst

 * HK = HardKey
 * MN = Menu

-Function keys work using the extensions in :menuselection:`Services --> Extensions`.
+Function keys work using the extensions.
 It is important to enable the function keys you want to use.
-Also, the enable transfer option in the user configuration services tab must be enabled to use transfer function keys.
+Also, the enable transfer option in the user configuration must be enabled to use transfer function keys.